ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 1. Find and click on the appropriate service account user or group.
 1. Confirm the **Read** permission is set to **Allow**.
 All other permissions should be "Not set" or "Deny".

-A [personal access token (PAT)](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) with scope of **Code (Read)** will also need to be created for the service account.
-This should only need to be done once per service account.  **Note the expiration date, it will need to be periodically re-generated.**
+> *Note: A [personal access token (PAT)](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) with scope of **Code (Read)** will also need to be created for the service account.
+This should only need to be done once per service account.  **Note the expiration date, it will need to be periodically re-generated.***

 ### 4. Add Pipelines

 The monorepo is now created and the main branch is protected.
 [Pipelines](./Pipelines.md) can be created.

-- **All deployment monorepos should have the `validate-yaml` pipeline.**
+1. **All deployment monorepos should have the [`validate-yaml`](https://github.com/ssc-spc-ccoe-cei/gcp-tools/tree/main/pipeline-samples/validate-yaml) pipeline.**

-- To use semantic versioning during deployment operations, the monorepos can be setup with a git tagging pipeline, such as [version-tagging](https://github.com/ssc-spc-ccoe-cei/gcp-tools/tree/main/pipeline-samples/version-tagging).
+- Optional (for future use): to use semantic versioning during deployment operations, the monorepos can be setup with a git tagging pipeline, such as [version-tagging](https://github.com/ssc-spc-ccoe-cei/gcp-tools/tree/main/pipeline-samples/version-tagging).

 ## Update Deployment Repo